berkincetin/email-automation-python/README.md

-# Email Sender Python Script
+# Email Sending Application

-This Python script allows you to send multiple emails using an SMTP server.
-It uses a context manager to handle the SMTP connection and timing, and provides a class-based approach for sending emails.
+This project allows you to send emails using either a Python script or a Streamlit web application.
+It utilizes an SMTP server to handle email delivery and provides options for sending emails through a command-line script or a user-friendly web interface.

 ## Requirements

 - Python 3.x
 - `python-dotenv` library
-- `smtplib` (standard library)
-- `email` (standard library)
+- `streamlit` library

 ## Setup

 ### 1. Create a Google App Password

-To use Gmail's SMTP server, you need to create an App Password:
+To use Gmail's SMTP server, you need to create a Google App Password:

 1. **Enable 2-Step Verification**:
    - Go to your [Google Account Security page](https://myaccount.google.com/security).